bmc/scalasti/index.md

 > template instead of having the data model do the logic and passing in the
 > boolean result, thereby, decoupling the view from the model.

+Allowing arbitrary and powerful code in a template just invites disaster.
+I want a powerful template language that is free of side-effects and that reduces or eliminates the temptation to put business logic in the template.
+StringTemplate fits the bill.

 I wanted to use StringTemplate from Scala, which is eminently feasible, since there's a Java version of StringTemplate.
 However, StringTemplate relies on `java.util.Collection` classes, such as `Map` and `List`; these classes